QuickConnect/QCNode/README.md

 		#more logic
 ```

 It's pretty simple to write and read with that shorthand.
-Here is what is actually happening _in the code:_
+Here is what is actually happening _inside QuickConnect:_

 ```javascript
 var delim = qc.mapper.isolateDelimiter